arvinsalehi/InNeed/README.md

 This app aims to provide support to individuals who were/are in prison, missing, killed or executed in Iran.
 Furthermore, this app will commemorate those who lost their lives for freedom or were another innocent casualty among many.

-<br/>[*] Important Note: this platform will not be utilized for any form of political advertising, either in favor of or against any political party.
-Additionally this platform belongs ONLY to people who have been victim of political injustice and are in need of help and will act as their voice.

 <br/><b>Categories</b>
 <br/> &nbsp; &nbsp; &nbsp; 1.
 Political Prisoners